 Findex (Aust) Pty Ltd, trading as Crowe Australasia is a member of Crowe Global, a Swiss verein.
 Each member firm of Crowe Global is a separate and independent legal entity.
 Findex (Aust) Pty Ltd and its affiliates are not responsible or liable for any acts or omissions of Crowe Global or any other member of Crowe Global.
-Crowe Global does not render any professional services and does not have an ownership or partnership interest in Findex (Aust) Pty Ltd. Services are provided by Crowe Sydney, an affiliate of Findex (Aust) Pty Ltd.

-© 2024 Findex (Aust) Pty Ltd
+Crowe Global does not render any professional services and does not have an ownership or partnership interest in Findex (Aust) Pty Ltd. Services are provided by Crowe Sydney, an affiliate of Findex (Aust) Pty Ltd. Services are provided by Crowe Sydney, an affiliate of Findex (Aust) Pty Ltd.

-Crowe Sydney ABN 97 895 683 573

-Level 24, 1 O'Connell Street Sydney NSW 2000 Australia
+ABN 97 895 683 573 Level 24, 1 O'Connell Street Sydney NSW 2000 www.crowe.com.au

-Tel +61 2 9262 2155 Fax +61 2 9262 2190 www.crowe.com.au
+Main +61 (02) 9262 2155 Fax +61 (02) 9262 2190